 - A liability insurance policy covering your vehicle(s).

 - A surety bond issued by a company authorized to do business in Rhode Island, or signed by two state residents who own property with a combined value of at least two times the bond amount.

-- A self-insurance certificate issued by an authorized Division of Motor Vehicles (DMV) employee (this option is available only if you own more than 25 vehicles).
+- A self-insurance certificate issued by an authorized Division of Motor Vehicles (DMV) employee.

 It’s up to you, basically, to choose whether you get a personal insurance policy on each vehicle or an umbrella-type of commercial vehicle insurance that covers all your vehicles.
 But the first questions to consider in the process are:

 - How many and what kind of vehicle(s) you need to insure

 - Who drives the vehicle

 - Who owns the vehicle

 The answers to the items above can guide you in your decision.
 Typically, business owners should get commercial insurance if they have vehicles for business purposes only, or if they employ multiple workers who drive the business vehicles.